-In the event that you die without a valid and 'in effect' binding death benefit nomination in place, the Trustee of the Fund will be required to exercise its discretion to decide on payment of your death benefit to any one or more of your dependants or to your estate.
+In the event that you die without a valid and 'in effect' binding death benefit nomination in place, the Trustee will be required to exercise its discretion to decide on payment of your death benefit to any one or more of your dependants or to your estate.

-What's the difference between Binding and Non-Binding nominations?
+What's the difference between binding and non-binding nominations?

-Binding Nomination
+Binding nomination